screen-share/is-screen-captured/README.md

 As mentioned in [alternative 3](#alternative-3-enterprise-policies-andor-employees), we cannot expect financial institutions to force-install extensions on their customers’ devices.
 But could we expect them to convince their customers to do so…?

 The author of this document would argue that:
-Mayn users would not end up installing such an extension; possibly most of them won’t.
+* Many users would not end up installing such an extension; possibly most of them won’t.
-It would be detrimental to security on the Web, if users were taught that it’s legitimate for a website to plead with them to install an extension.
+* It would be detrimental to security on the Web, if users were taught that it’s legitimate for a website to plead with them to install an extension.

 ## Appendix II: Potential future extensions
 It **might** also be useful for Web applications to know: